Jessi19-git/AJ/READM.md

-I am a good girl
+I am a good student